Does Unemployment Affect Your Credit Score?

 Table of Contents

-Your existing debts
+Your current debts

 Your payment history